darrenwaters/strava/README.md

 * How has my running behaviour and performance changed over time - noting that between 2016 and 2019 I had to largely stop running due to injuries?

+## BIG PROBLEM NUMBER 1.

 The first challenge is that the data is not in a format that is easily interrogable.
 For example dates are expressed in the spreadshet as Apr 24, 2016, 9:09:53 AM.
+That's text - not data.

 However, there's clearly a pattern we can use.

-So what I want to do is find a way to extract the AM or PM from the date and add that into a separate column.

-I also wanted to use the date and find a mechanism to grab the day of the week.
-That way I can then think about counting how many runs, distance and pace I run at per day of the week.
+I  wanted to convert the text to a date and find a mechanism to grab the day of the week, and AM or PM.
+That way I can then think about counting how many runs, distance and pace I run  per day of the week.

-## BIG PROBLEM NUMBER 1.

-So I spent hours trying to convert Apr 24, 2016, 9:09:53 AM into a date format I could use.
+So I spent hours trying to convert "Apr 24, 2016, 9:09:53 AM" into a date format I could use.
 I tried variations on grabbing bits of the text string (=LEFT, =RIGHT, =MID) and then re-assembling using "&-" but could not get it to work.
 I also tried to use =datevalue but that kept returning an error.

 In the end I turned to Twitter and Slack.
 And quickly got a result....